40km (25 miles) NW of Bologna, 403km (250 miles) NW of Rome, 130km (81 miles) N of Florence

 After Ferrara fell to Pope Clement VIII, the Este family established a duchy at Modena in the closing years of the 16th century.
 This city in the Po Valley possesses many great art treasures evoking its more glorious past.
 On the food front, Modena's chefs enjoy an outstanding reputation in hard-to-please gastronomic circles.
 Traversed by the ancient Roman road, Via Emilia, Modena also is a hot spot for European art connoisseurs.

-Modena is an industrial zone blessed with Italy's highest per-capita income, and it can seem as sleek as the sports cars it produces.
-This is partially because of its 20th-century face-lift -- the city was largely rebuilt following World War II bombings.
+Modena is an industrial zone blessed with one of Italy's highest per-capita incomes, and it can seem as sleek as the sports cars it produces.
+This is partially because of its 20th-century face-lift—the city was largely rebuilt following World War II bombings.
 These factors create a stark contrast to both the antiquity and the poverty so noticeable in other regions.
 Modena is home to automobile and racing giants Ferrari, Maserati, and De Tomaso, and is known for producing Lambrusco wine and balsamic vinegar.
 Modena was also the hometown of the late, great Pavarotti who died of cancer on September 6, 2007.